jazen4p/FirebaseApp_Android_Notification/Readme.md

 received the data and generates notification and perform further actions if required like opening a new activity etc.

-Other than this class all the other class is very basic and easy to understand.
+Other than this class all the other classes are very basic and easy to understand.

 In order to send push notification you will need a server side application.